mircealex/Movie_ratings_2016_17/README.md

 # Movie ratings (2016 and 2017) - IMDB, Fandango, Metacritic, RottenTomatoes

-This repo contains a dataset (`movie_ratings_16_17.csv`) with movie ratings for 214 of the most popular movies in 2016 and 2017.
-It also contains a project I did using this dataset.
+This repository contains all the data I used for the article [*Whose ratings should you trust?
+IMDB, Rotten Tomatoes, Metacritic, or Fandango?*](https://medium.freecodecamp.org/whose-reviews-should-you-trust-imdb-rotten-tomatoes-metacritic-or-fandango-7d1010c6cf19).

-The data was up to date on March 22, 2017.
+`movie_ratings_16_17.csv` contains movie ratings data for 214 of the most popular movies (with a significant number of votes) released in 2016 and 2017.
+As of March 22, 2017, the ratings were up to date.
 Significant changes should be expected mostly for movies released in 2017.

 Column | Description